kgruiz/chatgpt-queue/README.md

 ## Persistence & data

-All queue content, attachments, and the paused/collapsed state live in `chrome.storage.local`.
-Nothing leaves the browser, so you can refresh or navigate without losing your run.
+All queue content, attachments, and the paused/collapsed state live in `chrome.storage.local`, keyed by the ChatGPT conversation ID (the `/c/<id>` portion of the URL).
+Nothing leaves the browser, and switching threads simply loads the matching queue snapshot.
 As always, review the terms of service for any site you automate before unleashing a queue.

 ## Development